Clinical Trials

 Follow up visits: After implant, subjects will return to the clinic at 1, 6 and 12 months.
 Subjects will have a 2-year follow-up and annually thereafter through the 5-year follow-up via telephone.

-Who is eligible: The population for this clinical study will be patients over the age of 18 years and less than 60 years who have experienced a cryptogenic stroke diagnosed by a neurologist in the 270 days prior to consent and have a patent foramen ovale diagnosed by transesophageal echocardiogram.
+Who might be eligible: The population for this clinical study will be patients over the age of 18 years and less than 60 years who have experienced a cryptogenic stroke diagnosed by a neurologist in the 270 days prior to consent and have a patent foramen ovale diagnosed by transesophageal echocardiogram.

-Study PI: David Patrick Lee MD
+Principle Investigators: David Patrick Lee MD

-Study lead: Maria Perlas CRC email: mperlas@stanford.edu
+Study lead: Maria Perlas, mperlas@stanford.edu

-Association between a Multi-Gene Panel and Renal Denervation Effectiveness in Patients with Hypertension – Geneticure
+Title: Association between a Multi-Gene Panel and Renal Denervation Effectiveness in Patients with Hypertension – Geneticure

 Study Objective: The objective of this study is to assess the effectiveness of a multi-gene panel to determine which subjects are likely to respond to renal denervation therapy with Medtronic’s Symplicity Spyral™ multi-electrode renal denervation system.